chainflip-io/chainflip-eth-contracts/README.md

 - `--coverage` - generates and updates the test coverage report under reports/coverage.json
 - `--hypothesis-seed <seed_number>` - Inputs a seed (int) to the hypothesis strategies.
 Useful to deterministically reproduce tests failures and for accurate gas comparisons when doing gas optimizations.

+> Note: brownie needs a hardhat node.
+Inside the container shell start one first with `npx hardhat node &`.
+(The `make test` wrapper does this for you.)

 ### Static Analysis

 Slither is used for static analysis.
-In the event of the command below failing, try removing the `build/` directory and run it again.
+In the event of the command below failing, try removing the `build/` directory (`make clean-build`) and run it again.

-Inside the poetry shell:
+Inside a container shell (`make shell`, or a VS Code Dev Container terminal):

 ```bash
 slither .